What does my baby look like?

 - Travel wristbands

-Some mums suffer with horrible headaches in pregnancy, which can sometimes be caused by hormones or dehydration.
+Some women suffer with horrible headaches in pregnancy, which can sometimes be caused by hormones or dehydration.
 Find out more about how much water you should drink in pregnancy.

 The following tips might help: